glaucogoncalves/sdnufrpe/README.md

 sdnufrpe
 ========

-Auxiliary exercises of the discipline Advanced Topics on Computer Networks (tarc.glaucogoncalves.com)
+Exercises and student projects of the course Advanced Topics on Computer Networks (tarc.glaucogoncalves.com)